Wilzzu/WhoSentThat/README.md

 ## Important Notices

 > [!WARNING]
-> Due to a policy change made by Discord in November 2023, attachment URLs now expire after 24 hours and can't be shown in the game.
+> Due to a policy change made by Discord in November 2023, attachment URLs now expire after 24 hours and won't show up in the game.

 > [!CAUTION]
 > This project was originally created only for our friend group's private Discord server, it shouldn't be used in large public servers.
 You need to gather and host the chat logs and the database yourself, and make sure that data is stored securely.
 Both the frontend and backend use multiple points of authentication to ensure any user that gets access to the data is authorized to do so, but you should still take measures to ensure the data is stored securely on your end.
 Here's a reminder of the GDPR requirements you should follow to use this project in your server: